Buddhist pagodas in morning mist, Bagan, Myanmar. (Photo copyright © by Kaj Halberg)

 Huge statue of ‘The Spectacled Buddha’, Shwedaung, central Myanmar.
 (Photo copyright © by Kaj Halberg)

-As an offering, this girl applies leaf gold to a Buddha statue, Grand Palace, Bangkok, Thailand.
+As an offering, this girl applies leaf gold to a buddha statue, Grand Palace, Bangkok, Thailand.
 (Photo copyright © by Kaj Halberg)

-Theravada Buddhist monks on their morning begging round, Nyaung Shwe, Lake Inle, Myanmar.
+Monks on their morning begging round, Nyaung Shwe, Lake Inle, Myanmar.
 (Photo copyright © by Kaj Halberg)

 Shwedagon – a Theravada pagoda

 Shwedagon is an enormous Buddhist pagoda in Yangon, the capital of Myanmar.
 Especially in the evening, many local Buddhists come to this shrine to pray, give offerings, or participate in cleaning the pagoda.